proxmox/ceph/ceph/README.md

 These instructions are meant for developers who are compiling the code for development and testing.
-To build binaries that are suitable for installation we recommend that you build .deb or .rpm packages, or refer to ``ceph.spec.in`` or ``debian/rules`` to see which configuration options are specified for production builds.
+To build binaries that are suitable for installation we recommend that you build `.deb` or `.rpm` packages, or refer to ``ceph.spec.in`` or ``debian/rules`` to see which configuration options are specified for production builds.

-Build instructions:
+To build Ceph, make sure that you are in the top-level `ceph` directory that contains `do_cmake.sh` and `CONTRIBUTING.rst` and run the following commands:

 	./do_cmake.sh
 	cd build
 	ninja

-``do_cmake.sh`` defaults to creating a debug build of Ceph that can be up to 5x slower with some workloads.
-Pass ``-DCMAKE_BUILD_TYPE=RelWithDebInfo`` to ``do_cmake.sh`` to create a non-debug release.
+``do_cmake.sh`` by default creates a "debug build" of Ceph, which can be up to five times slower than a non-debug build.
+Pass ``-DCMAKE_BUILD_TYPE=RelWithDebInfo`` to ``do_cmake.sh`` to create a non-debug build.

+[Ninja](https://ninja-build.org/) is the buildsystem used by the Ceph project to build test builds.
 The number of jobs used by `ninja` is derived from the number of CPU cores of the building host if unspecified.
 Use the `-j` option to limit the job number if the build jobs are running out of memory.
-On average, each job takes around 2.5GiB memory.
+If you attempt to run `ninja` and receive a message that reads `g++: fatal error:
+Killed signal terminated program cc1plus`, then you have run out of memory.
+Using the `-j` option with an argument appropriate to the hardware on which the `ninja` command is run is expected to result in a successful build.
+For example, to limit the job number to 3, run the command `ninja -j 3`.
+On average, each `ninja` job run in parallel needs approximately 2.5 GiB of RAM.

-This assumes that you make your build directory a subdirectory of the ceph.git checkout.
-If you put it elsewhere, just point `CEPH_GIT_DIR` to the correct path to the checkout.
+This documentation assumes that your build directory is a subdirectory of the `ceph.git` checkout.
+If the build directory is located elsewhere, point `CEPH_GIT_DIR` to the correct path of the checkout.
 Additional CMake args can be specified by setting ARGS before invoking ``do_cmake.sh``.
 See [cmake options](#cmake-options) for more details.
 For example:

     ARGS="-DCMAKE_C_COMPILER=gcc-7" ./do_cmake.sh

-To build only certain targets use:
+To build only certain targets, run a command of the following form:

 	ninja [target name]